Tacnode

 Shared Database — multiple systems read from and write to the same database.
 Tight coupling, schema contention, and scaling bottlenecks make this approach fragile at scale.
 But it’s tempting because it’s simple — until it isn’t.

 Remote Procedure Call (RPC) — one system calls another directly, synchronous request-response.
-REST APIs, gRPC, and GraphQL are modern forms.
-Works well for point-to-point interactions but creates tight coupling between caller and callee.
+REST APIs, gRPC, and GraphQL are modern forms of RPC exposed through an application programming interface.
+This style works well for point-to-point interactions between two systems but creates tight coupling between caller and callee.
 If the downstream service is slow or unavailable, the upstream system blocks or fails.

 Messaging — systems communicate by sending messages through an intermediary (a message broker or event streaming platform).
 The producer doesn’t need to know who consumes the message or when.
 This decoupling is the foundation of scalable, resilient integration.